-SFAS No. 115, Accounting for Certain Investments in Debt and Equity Securities, or SFAS No. 115, requires that at the time of purchase, we designate a security as held-to-maturity, available-for-sale or trading depending on our ability and intent to hold such security to maturity.
+SFAS No. 115, Accounting for Certain Investments in Debt and Equity Securities ("SFAS No. 115)", which is codified primarily in FASB ASC Topic 320, Investments-Debt and Equity Securities ("ASC 320"), requires that at the time of purchase, we designate a security as held-to-maturity, available-for-sale or trading depending on our ability and intent to hold such security to maturity.
 Securities classified as trading and available-for-sale are reported at fair value, while securities classified as held-to-maturity are reported at amortized cost.
-Although we generally intend to hold most of our agency securities until maturity, we may, from time to time, sell any of our agency securities as part of our overall management of our investment portfolio.
-Accordingly, we are required to classify all of our agency securities as available-for-sale.
-All securities classified as available-for-sale are reported at fair value, with unrealized gains and losses excluded from earnings and reported in other comprehensive income (loss), a component of stockholders' equity.
+We may, from time to time, sell any of our agency securities as part of our overall management of our investment portfolio.
+Accordingly, we have designated all of our agency securities as available-for-sale.
+All securities classified as available-for-sale are reported at fair value, with unrealized gains and losses excluded from earnings and reported in OCI, a component of stockholders' equity.
+We determine the cost of the security and the amount to reclassify out of accumulated OCI into earnings based on the specific identification method.